marconvcm/trimui-smartpro-boilerplate/README.md

 - Color transitions and dynamic scaling using linear interpolation (lerp)
 - Automatic application exit when the timer reaches zero

-You can examine the source code in `workspace/src/main.c` to understand how controller input is handled on the TG5040.

 To build and run the example:

 ```zsh